The Difference Between a Safari and

 One day.
 Four ecosystems.
 The Big 5.

-In the south, you’ll find lakes and shrublands filled with hippos, crocodiles, and waterbirds.
+A 1 Day Akagera National Park Safari starts In the south where you’ll find lakes and shrublands filled with hippos, crocodiles, and waterbirds.
 As you head north, the wetlands and open plains are the best places to spot lions and rhinos.
 Our guides are in the park every day and know exactly where to find the animals.
 Most of our guests see all of the Big 5 in just one day, and we guarantee you will too.

 As night arrives, the park transforms.